ManlyMarco/KoikatuGameplayMods/README.md

 The plugin can be configured in plugin settings and per-character in female chara maker.
 The default conception chance (fertility) is around 30% and can be changed per-character from main-menu maker (pregnancy settings cannot be changed from class maker to prevent cheating).
 Conception can be completely disabled per-character and globally.

+Because the pregnant effect is made by manipulating bones, there are some limitations and potential issues.
+On some characters the effect might look bad, especially if they use many ABMX sliders around the belly area.
+Clothes that use skirt bones (skirts, dresses, etc.) can look glitchy, which is sadly unavoidable without tweaking each character manually in maker.
+Clothes that stick close to the body will work best.

 ### How to install
 1. Needs BepInEx and latest BepisPlugins, KKAPI (v1.3.6.1) and KKABMX (v3.2.3).
 Update these as needed.
 2. Download the latest release from [releases](https://github.com/ManlyMarco/Koikatu-Gameplay-Mod/releases).